 Ampang, a state constituency in Selangor with a Malay-voter majority, was the most celebrated case for lament.
-The ethnic composition of its electorate in 1969 was as follows: Malays 51.6 per cent, Chinese 42.7 per cent and Indians 5.0 per cent.

-And yet a DAP Chinese defeated his next strongest contender, an UMNO Malay.
+The ethnic composition of its electorate in 1969 was as follows: Malays 51.6 per cent.
+Chinese 42.7 per cent and Indians 5.0 per cent And yet a DAP Chinese defeated his next strongest contender. an UMNO Malay.
 (DAP gained 7,634 votes, UMNO 6,601 votes and PAS 3,560 votes.)
 'Bajang', pen-name for Utusan Melayu's columnist, wrote: 'If PAS did not field its candidate to contest in the Ampang state constituency, the UMNO candidate would definitely have won the seat'.
-'The DAP won as a result of the split of the Malays', he added.
-6 Utusan Melayu's leading article urged that every possible effort be made to mend the 'split' among the Malays.
+'The DAP won as a result of the split of the Malays', he added.6 Utusan Melayu's leading article urged that every possible effort be made to mend the 'split' among the Malays.
 'If this situation is allowed to aggravate, then within a few years, the political power in Malay hands will greatly diminish.
-This is a bad omen to the future of the Malay race.'
-7
+This is a bad omen to the future of the Malay race "7

 UMNO campaign directors meeting in a closed-door session at UMNO headquarters soon after the elections demanded from the party's national leadership a more Malay-oriented cabinet.
 Syed Nasir bin Ismail, the controversial ex-director of Dewan Bahasa dan Pustaka (Language and Literature Agency), was proposed as the new minister of education.
-UMNO was urged to take over the portfolios of Commerce and Industry and Finance which in the past had been assigned to MCA in view of the important Chinese role in the national economy.
-These party campaigners obviously realized that a swing to the Malay extremity of the pendulum in government policy would alienate Chinese and Indian voters even more from MCA and MIC but they probably felt, as Utusan Melayu did immediately after the polls, that the 'immigrant' votes could and should be written off and Malay voters be wooed to the fullest.
+UMNO was urged to take over the portfolios of Commerce and Industry and Finance which in the past had been assigned to MCA in view of the important Chinese role in the national economy.\(^8\) These \(^8\) Utuan Melayu, 13 May 1969.